eschmelzeis/eschmelzeis/README.md

 ### 💼 Projects
 - **[CloudSolv AI](https://cloudsolv.co):** CloudSolv AI is a company that specializes in providing AI solutions and consulting to businesses.
 - **[CtrlVisual](https://ctrlvisual.com):** CtrlVisual is a company that provides an AI-driven visualizer used for optimizing cloud infrastructure.
 - **[solv-ai](https://github.com/CloudSolv-AI/solv-ai):** solv-ai is an in-development Python library for optimizing the performance of local machine learning models, enabling them to run on less expensive hardware.
+The PyPI package is available [here](https://pypi.org/project/solv-ai/).

 ---